|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 18. What is Priority Registration?

-Priority registration is a system which allows students to register for classes before open registration begins for each semester.
+Priority registration is a system which allows currently enrolled SRJC students to register for classes before open registration begins for each semester.
+Beginning with the registration process for Fall 2014 classes, there will be a new priority system.

 19. Do I have to take an English and math assessment test?